In-Depth Look: Tax Credits under Inflation Reduction Act

 Technology grouping: Fuels

 Eligibility: The §45Z PTC is for the domestic production of clean transportation fuels, including sustainable aviation fuels.
-Fuels with less than 50 kilograms of carbon dioxide equivalent per one million British thermal units (CO2e per mmBTU) qualify as clean fuels eligible for credits
+Fuels with less than 50 kilograms of carbon dioxide equivalent per million British thermal units (CO2e per mmBTU) qualify as clean fuels eligible for credits

 U.S. Code: 26 U.S. Code §45Z